 Who Runs Climate Ride?

 Climate Ride was created by two women, Geraldine Carter and Caeli Quinn in 2008.
 A year later Blake Holiday joined as Ride Director.
 Together, the three of them have a combined experience of more than 25 years of professional, high-end bike trip leading and development.
 Their expertise ranges from custom trips in far-flung locales to largescale charitable events.
 The three have put together a volunteer staff of professional trip leaders and guides to host these extraordinary and lifechanging charitable events.
 In 2012, Andrew Valainis joined the staff to help every single rider meet their fundraising and training goals.
 In 2013, Michelle Levitus joined the staff as the office assistant and trip leader.

 Why We Ride

-We engage in the Climate Ride events to support a collection of beneficiary organizations that are working to engage citizens in the possibility of a green economy, educate the public about the interconnected web of environmental issues related to the climate crisis, mobilize government and businesses to enact sound energy policies that promote renewables, and raise the profile of the bicycle as a crucial form of green transportation.
+We engage in the Climate Ride events to support a collection of beneficiary organizations that are working to engage citizens in the possibility of a green economy, educate the public about the interconnected web of environmental issues related to the climate crisis, mobilize government and businesses to enact sound energy policies that promote renewables, and raise the profile of green transportation.
 Your fundraising helps these beneficiaries continue to provide the critical services and education needed to address sustainability and active transportation issues.
 Right now, your fundraising and your effort to raise awareness are more critical than ever.

 We can create communities with cleaner air, where we ride bikes, drive efficient cars and live and work in energy-saving, healthy buildings.
 If you demand it, our legislators and business community will promote clean energy and smarter transportation systems.
 By joining the Climate Ride events, you can take a step in this direction.